 Additionally, according to a longitudinal study by Nickelodeon, the generational gap is now fairly narrow when it comes to matters of real importance.
 Multi-generational families are now closer than ever, which helps narrow the generational gap and increases the influence that each generation has with the others.

-“Today’s faiStock_000004343218XSmallmilies are different from what we’ve seen and come to expect from previous generations…” said Ron Geraci, SVP of Nickelodeon Research.
+“Today’s families are different from what we’ve seen and come to expect from previous generations…” said Ron Geraci, SVP of Nickelodeon Research.
 “Instead of being divided by tastes and clashing over values and things like music and entertainment choices, today’s parents, kids and grandparents are being drawn closer together by them, as well as embracing new value systems of tolerance and acceptance.”

 As a parent and employer, it is important to recognize these shifts and communicate your philosophies and expectations to your nanny.
 Overall, having the perspective of another generation can be a great benefit to your family.
 Whether your nanny comes from an older or younger generation, make sure she respects the way you parent and is willing to be 100% on board.